RoQR/docs/content/docs/reference/link.md

     <dd>The <a href="https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_URL">URL</a> that the user should be redirected to after scanning the QR code. </dd>
 </dl>

-### Email Link
+### Email link

-Links to a prepoulated email with a recipient email address, subject and body text.
+Links to a pre-populated email with a recipient email address, subject and body text.
 When scanned, the users default email app will open, and the user will be presented with a draft email containing the data specified in the link.

 #### Attributes